mongodb/docs/source/includes/prerequisites-automation-agent-servers.rst

 server through the FQDN.

-Ensure that your network configuration allows each Automation Agent to connect to every MongoDB process listed on the :guilabel:`Deployment` tab.
+Ensure that your network configuration allows each Automation Agent to connect to every MongoDB process listed on the :guilabel:`Deployment` page.
 Ensure that the network and security systems, including all interfaces and firewalls, allow these connections.